-In summary, RebelBetting is the best free arbitrage betting software.
+In summary, the top free arbitrage betting software is RebelBetting.

 It has the full functionality of the premium version, just with a 0.6% limit on the profit margin per arb (although in my free version, I am shown arbs up to 1% - still not sure why).

 I like the clean interface, the ease with which you can compare the bookmaker odds, the integrated arbitrage calculator and the extra features (arb reliability indicator, bookmaker password encryption).